 John managed to inhale this entire “Mega Biscuit”.
 It was full of sausage, spinach, and onions, all with an egg on top.
 I made a mess of my “Farmhouse Biscuit”.
 The tomato jam and caramelized onions on top of a piece of cheese were too slippery even for my fork and knife!
 It caused the whole biscuit to fall apart.
 The bites that I managed to get all of the ingredients together were delicious.

 John and I happened to stumble upon Floyd while on a vacation with my aunt, uncle, and younger cousins.
-Turns out, Floyd is a cute town that has been voted one of the 'South’s Best Small Towns' by Southern Living.
+It turns out that Floyd has been voted one of the 'South’s Best Small Towns' by Southern Living.
 This place turned out to be much more interesting than the prim and proper ladies in the magazine made it out to be.

 Ever wonder what life is like in rural Appalachia?
-Spend a weekend in Willis, Virginia, and you will soon find out.
+Spend a weekend in Willis, Virginia, and you can have a small taste.
 The Buffalo Mountain Getaway is located 30 minutes from the closest city and is part of a local beef farm.

-It was also the perfect place for me and my uncle’s family to get together for the weekend.
-We spent hours playing board games on the kitchen table, while keeping an eye on the college football games playing in the living room.
+It was the perfect place for John and I to meet my uncle’s family for the weekend.
+We spent hours playing board games on the kitchen table while keeping an eye on the college football games playing in the living room.

-The house’s three bedrooms accommodated the six of us perfectly, and the kitchen was large enough to create wonderful meals each night for dinner.
-If you are ever looking to visit one of “the country’s greatest small towns” make sure to stay at the Buffalo Mountain Getaway to get the real experience.
+The house’s three bedrooms accommodated the six of us comfortably, and the kitchen was large enough to create wonderful meals each night for dinner.
+If you are ever looking to visit one of “the country’s greatest small towns” make sure to stay at the Buffalo Mountain Getaway for a rural experience.